LukeShortCloud/rootpages/markdown/http_servers.md

 ## Apache - CGI

 The common gateway interface (CGI) is a method of the web server executing a script and then sending the results to a web browser.
+The default way to handle dynamic CGI programs is to use the "mod_cgi" module.

 In the main configuration, the new CGI bin folder has to be aliased to /cgi-bin/.
 This way Apache knows that this should be a CGI folder.
 ```